SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

 - Drills and exercises are for exploration and to induce a change in some vocal characteristic before using your voice.
 Exploration is one of the most important parts of voice because most of voice is determined by coordination and habit.
 - Practice doesn't mean just doing drills.
 Good practice is drilling only when needed, then speaking freely.
 Here's a biased ranking of practice methods:
   1. speaking in the presence of voices you want to sound like
-  2. just talking in VC or in person
+  2. just talking in voice chat or in person
   3. doing a drill and reading a passage
   4. doing SOVTEs or VFEs